mohan8git/python_tutorial/README.md

 It is made in hindi language due to the locality present near me.

 For more people we will also right in english.

+Please stay tuned for the latest videos it not only contain the other videos related to the alogrithm and Data Structures.